-&quot;Take" is defined under Federal Endangered Species Act as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct."
+1 "Take" is defined under Federal Endangered Species Act as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct."

-&lt;sup>2 "Take" is defined by the California Fish and Game Code as "to hunt, pursue, catch, capture, or kill or to attempt to hunt, pursue, catch, capture, or kill."
+[&]quot;Take" is defined by the California Fish and Game Code as "to hunt, pursue, catch, capture, or kill or to attempt to hunt, pursue, catch, capture, or kill."

-The Western Riverside County MSHCP Plan Area encompasses approximately 1.26 million acres (1.966 square miles) and includes all unincorporated land in Riverside County west of the crest of the San Jacinto Mountains to the Orange County line, as well as the jurisdictional areas of the Cities of Temecula, Murrieta, Lake Elsinore, Canyon Lake, Norco, Corona, Riverside, Moreno Valley, Banning, Beaumont, Calimesa, Perris, Hemet, and San Jacinto.
-The Western Riverside County MSHCP Plan Area covers multiple species and habitats within a diverse landscape, from urban centers to undeveloped foothills and montane forests, 1 all under multiple jurisdictions.
-The Western Riverside County MSHCP Plan Area also extends across many bioregions as well, including the Santa Ana Mountains, Riverside Lowlands, San Jacinto Foothills, San Jacinto Mountains, Agua Tibia Mountains, Desert Transition, and San Bernardino Mountains.
+The Western Riverside County MSHCP Plan Area encompasses approximately 1.26 million acres (1,966 square miles) and includes all unincorporated land in Riverside County west of the crest of the San Jacinto Mountains to the Orange County line, as well as the jurisdictional areas of the Cities of Temecula, Murrieta, Lake Elsinore, Canyon Lake, Norco, Corona, Riverside, Moreno Valley, Banning, Beaumont, Calimesa, Perris, Hemet, and San Jacinto.
+The Western Riverside County MSHCP Plan Area covers multiple species and habitats within a diverse landscape, from urban centers to undeveloped foothills and montane forests,1 all under multiple jurisdictions.
+The Western Riverside County MSHCP Plan Area Ana Mountains, Riverside Lowlands, San Jacinto Foothills, San Jacinto Mountains, Agua Tibia Mountains, Desert Transition, and San Bernardino Mountains.
 The goal of the Western Riverside County MSHCP is to provide a coordinated conservation area and implementation program to preserve biological diversity and maintain the region's quality of life.